iamendy/suve/README.md

 - The VerificationService is used for verification.
 The VerificationService is deployed to multiple EVM compatible chains (Celo, Fantom, and Polygon).

-When a user requests for verification on the supported chains, these smart contracts uses Axelar 2-way General Message Passing to make cross-chain call and response, in order verify the authenticity of requested vaccine.
+When a user requests for verification on any of the supported chains, these smart contracts uses Axelar 2-way General Message Passing to make cross-chain call and response, in order verify the authenticity of requested vaccine.

 For the front end, I used **`NextJs/Typescript`** with **`Wagmi`**.
 The dApp uses **`AxelarJs SDK`** on custom API endpoints which implements `AxelarQueryAPI` to get interchain estimated gas, and `AxelarGMPRecoveryAPI` to track the entire 2-way GMP process on the frontend.